Shimon Maryles: Biography

 After his marriage, Maryles lived with his wife's family in Jaroslaw.

 Teachers

-The first of his rebbes was Rabbi Elimelech of Lyzensk.
+The first of his rebbes was Rabbi Elimelech of Lizhensk.

-When Rabbi Yaakov Yitzchak Horowitz, the "Chozeh," began to head the community, Rabbi Shimon joined him, even though Rabbi Elimelech was still alive.
-He always had viewed the "Chozeh/Seer of Lublin" as the highest authority and saw himself as his devoted follower.
+When Rabbi Yaakov Yitzchak Horowitz, the "Chozeh/Seer of Lublin," began to head the community, Rabbi Shimon joined him, even though Rabbi Elimelech was still alive.
+He always had viewed the "Chozeh" as the highest authority and saw himself as his devoted follower.
 At the same time, he also received the authority of Rabbi Menachem Mendel of Rimanov, who lived in close proximity to Jarosław, as instructed by the "Chozeh."